 Conveyance of Forest Conservation Development Rights (with lien) (PDF)

 Planting Plan Requirements

-A Planting Plan may be required as part of the Forest Conservation Plan for a project, if afforestation and/or reforestation are proposed to address mitigation requirements.
+A Planting Plan may be required as part of the Forest Conservation Plan, if afforestation and/or reforestation are proposed to address mitigation requirements.
 All plantings are required to be bonded by the applicant, prior to approval and permit issuance.
-Refer to Section 8-3.04 of the Zoning Ordinance, and also the Maryland State Forest Conservation Technical Manual for more information and plan requrements.
+Refer to Section 8-3.04 of the Zoning Ordinance, and the Maryland State Forest Conservation Technical Manual for more information and plan requirements.

 Calvert County Native Plant List (PDF) Chesapeake Bay Native Plant Center